 Last week, we talked about the importance of customer service.
 Today, we'll discuss what happens when — not if — you or your company make a mistake, and something goes wrong?

-When you travel you overhear lots of phone conversations, unintentionally of course.
-Recently, while waiting for my flight I heard a gentleman calling his home office about an unhappy customer.
+Even in a socially distanced world, when you're out you can overhear lots of phone conversations — unintentionally of course.
+Recently while having lunch with my mentor, I heard a gentleman calling the home office about an unhappy customer.
 Something had gone wrong with the product or delivery, causing the customer to lose what sounded like 24 hours of production time.
 Admittedly, I'm not in manufacturing, but that sounds like a big deal to me.

 I'm sorry, what can I do to make this right for you?

 It's simple, and it avoids having to call a committee together to discuss the problem.
 Many times, customers just want to vent their anger about a situation.
 They have legitimate anger, and they just want you to listen.
 Other times, they have something specific in mind that they want to make right.
 Too often, like this gentleman at the restaurant, we get a complaint, and the hand wringing starts.
 We call the boss and experience panic and fear.
 "What are we going to do?
 What are we going to do?"

 Knowing what you will or will not do starts by asking the customer, "What can we do to make this right?"

 Most of the time, the customer's request is more than reasonable.
 It's generally less than what you were willing to do.